heykarlz/school_management_system/README.md

 # School Management System

-This is a school managment system developed in HTML, CSS, JS and Java (JSP and Servlets).
+This is a school management system developed in HTML, CSS, JS and Java (JSP and Servlets).
 The following function is able to be explored by user:

 Customer: